 - When using Google Docs offline, there are some network-dependent features that won't work.
 These include: spell check, importing images from the web, inserting Google Drawings, and voice typing, to name a few.

-- Google Docs offline don't work well with documents that you're actively collaborating on or documents that other people are frequently editing.
+- Google Docs offline don't work well with documents that other people are frequently editing.
 If both you and other collaborators make edits while you're in offline mode, you'll end up with different versions of the same document that will need to be reconciled when you reconnect.

 - Which documents will Docs Offline actually sync to your computer?
 I couldn't find a clear answer on this, but in my testing, it looks like it's about two or three weeks-worth.
 I could imagine that changing based on how big your hard drive is and how many documents you're opening.
 The bottom line is that you should open a copy of every document you expect to edit offline right before you depart for 'no-man's land'.
 This will ensure you have an updated copy of the documents that you need.